 This distinction between business and “ministry” is at the heart of what I believe is a widespread notion in our churches, that if you want to maximize your impact for God's Kingdom, you need to be in “full-time ministry.”
 To put it another way, the people who are really making a mark for God are the ones who are “doing ministry” full time.
 The people who are really making it happen for God are the ones who are out on the front lines sharing the Gospel, teaching the Bible, and heading for the mission field.
 The person in business is left with the nagging notion that he is in a support position for those who are “in the ministry” and though he plays an important role, he is not really where the action is for God's Kingdom.

 Imagine that Tom and James are discussing their career directions over lunch.
 As they talk, James feels that he wants to spend his life maximizing his impact for God and leaves Tom with the impression that staying in business is not the way to do that.
 He acknowledges that business has value to God in terms of being responsible and supporting a family.
 But he makes it pretty clear that the front lines in serving God is in his church not his business.

-So work has intrinsic value because it was created before the entrance of sin and is the means by which we partner with God in the exercise of dominion over the world.
+So, work has intrinsic value because it was created before the entrance of sin and is the means by which we partner with God in the exercise of dominion over the world.
 But there's a more foundational reason why work has value to God.
 That's because God is a worker and human beings are workers by virtue of being made in God's image.
-In other words, we work because that's who God is and who we are in His image.
+In other words, we work, because that's Who God is and who we are in His image.
 Of course, God is much more than a worker and so are we.
-But God mandates work because that's a part of who He is and part of who He made us to be in His image.
+But God mandates work.